CallumWalley/nzrse-containers/_episodes/04-build-intro.md

                 ||     ||
 ```
 {: .output}

-Great, we've just containerised a cow that cites novelists!
-How did we achieve this?

 The first line is `BootStrap: docker`.
 This tells Singularity how the image has to be initialised. `docker` means that we are going to start with a base image from Docker Hub.
 Another common way to bootstrap is using `library`, which will grab an image from the Sylabs Cloud.
 The image is specified in the next line, in this case `From: ubuntu:18.04`.